 Cost of literature and booklets, placards, signs, etc., issued solely for employee benefits.

-Cost of house organs and similar publications for use of employees.
+Cost of house organs (in-house periodical or employee periodical) and similar publications for use of employees.
 (See Printing and Stationery.)

 Cost of souvenirs not generally distributed.
 (See Travel and Travel Items.)